zarino/zarino.co.uk/posts/2014-04-21-razer-kraken-pro.md

 (That said, I’ve taken a number of calls with the microphone kept in its “stowed” position, and the other participants have heard me perfectly, suggesting, like mobile phone antennae in the 80s, the pull-out mic is more for display than necessity.)

-Sound-wise, the Kakens are a little muddy around the middle, with a seriously strong bass that sometimes leaves vocals lacking.
+Sound-wise, the Krakens are a little muddy around the middle, with a seriously strong bass that sometimes leaves vocals lacking.
 They’re not the worst headphones I’ve ever worn (indeed, they rather suit the deep, ambient tones of the sort of music I listen to) but I’ve no doubt that audiophiles would find them lacking.
 I can see how gamers, on the other hand, would appreciate the hearty, jaw thumping bass and piercing treble.
 But I’m perfectly happy with them.

 There are other niceties – like the earcups which fold inwards when you’re travelling, rolling the headset up into a compact, and much less cumbersome, D-shape.